tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 Although the guarantee of eventual delivery is decoupled from notions of 'real time', it is nonetheless desirable to characterize the running time of asynchronous protocols.
 The standard approach is for the adverse to assign each message a virtual round number, subject to the condition that every (*r*-1) message between correct nodes must be delivered before any (*r*+1) message is sent.

 ### *The Problem with Timing Assumptions*

-Protocols based on timing assumptions are unsuitable for decentralized, cryptocurrency settings, where network links can be unreliable, network speeds change rapidly, and network delays may even be adversarially induced. [[6]]

 The problem with both synchronous and partially synchronous assumptions is that "the protocols based on timing assumptions are unsuitable for decentralized, cryptocurrency settings, where network links can be unreliable, network speeds change rapidly, and network delays may even be adversarially induced."[[6]]